Last Updated on November 2, 2018 by Katty

 Monte Sant’Angelo: The Sanctuary

-The original shrine, dedicated by Saint Michael the Archangel is still located inside a natural grotto and offers pilgrims who pray there a plenary indulgence against sin.
-Due to the popularity of Monte Sant'Angelo, the area around this simple grotto has been embellished over the years and a town grew up around the shrine.
+The original shrine, dedicated to Saint Michael the Archangel is still located inside a natural grotto and offers pilgrims who pray there a plenary indulgence against sin.
+Due to the popularity of Monte Sant’Angelo, the area around this simple grotto has been embellished over the years and a town grew up around the shrine.
 An octagonal bell tower and gothic portal dating to the 14th century lead to a series of atriums, chapels and altars before entering what is known as the Celestial Basilica.

 The inner grotto houses an altar with a statue of Saint Michael the Archangel, however there is another important altar dedicated to Madonna del Perpetuo Soccorso, Our Lady of Perpetual Help.
-There are other statues and altars within the grotto as well as a former crypt.
-The shrine at Monte Sant'Angelo also houses a museum that displays many of the ancient offerings and artifacts left by pilgrims since the 5th Century.
-One of the museum's prize possessions is a silver crucifix housing a piece of the True Cross, given to the shrine by Emperor Frederick II.
+There are other statues and altars within the grotto, as well as a former crypt.
+The shrine at Monte Sant’Angelo also houses a museum that displays many of the ancient offerings and artifacts left by pilgrims since the 5th Century.
+One of the museum’s prize possessions is a silver crucifix housing a piece of the True Cross, given to the shrine by Emperor Frederick II.